UR3IQO/extremes-history/README.md

 ```
    <script src="extremes-history.js"></script>
 ```
-There is a new option:
+There is a new chart option:
 ```
 {
    history: